programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 Machine learning (ML) is a branch of AI that uses computers to learn and gain knowledge from data without human supervision.
 In 2017, a group of researchers used an ML model known as a convolutional neural network (CNN) to analyze almost 200,000 historical American yearbook photographs, seeing the genre as an especially suitable test case for applying AI processes to the study of history.
 In their words, "Yearbook portraits provide a consistent visual format through which one can examine changes in content from personal style choices to developing social norms."[^1] [Analyzing yearbook photographs](https://pudding.cool/2019/11/big-hair/) allows one to track evolving societal preferences throughout the 20th century, from what one wears in a formal photograph — glasses, neckties, earrings — to how one sits for a portrait — smiling or otherwise.

 # Lesson Overview
-This tutorial is meant as an introductory exercise in applying computer vision machine learning to historical photos.
+This lesson is meant as an introductory exercise in applying computer vision machine learning to historical photos.

-Our dataset will contain one yearbook per decade from the mid-twentieth century — a small dataset that can easily be scaled for larger projects.
+This lesson's dataset will contain one yearbook per decade from the mid-twentieth century — a small dataset that can easily be scaled for larger projects.
 After extracting an individual image of each face, we will use a pre-trained library in Python called DeepFace to detect the presence of a smile in each photograph.

 This test case will allow us to verify something easily spotted by traditional historical analyses: that early photographic portraits in the 20th century typically feature stoical, "serious" faces, while more recent photographs tend to feature more casual, smiling faces.
 Historians like Christina Kotchemidova, for example, have argued that early sitters for photos avoided smiling in order to appear more like subjects in painted portraits, and hence more dignified.[^2] The long exposure times of primitive cameras also discouraged posing with a smile.
 The proliferation of amateur photography in the 20th century led to less formal photography, and hence more smiling.
 This tutorial will allow us to test these assertions computationally.